Develop5/PlaywrightAmazon/README.md

 Create your tests as .ts files under the src/tests folder For example GET.test.ts

-Every time there is a problem with process.env in index.ts (Cannot find name 'process')
+Frequent issue 😓: Every time there is a problem with process.env in index.ts (Cannot find name 'process')

     yarn add -D @types/node                 (It can be removed later)

 Create a file playwright.config.js under api_e2e
 This file contains the baseUrl and headers for API testing

 You can execute your tests by typing in the command line from api_e2e folder:

     npx playwright test

 Or:

     yarn run test

 Which similar to:

     "test": "npx playwright test --reporter=html"